Pole Buildings

 It’s essential to familiarize yourself with the lingo when dealing with pole buildings.
 Here are some key terms you’ll encounter.

-This term is often used interchangeably with “pole building” but traditionally refers to agricultural structures like barns and sheds.
+Pole Barn | Often used interchangeably with “pole building,” traditionally refers to agricultural structures like barns and sheds. |

-Another term for pole buildings, emphasizing the post-support structure.
-This term is generally used for more complex or commercial structures.
+Post-Frame Building | Another term for pole buildings, emphasizing the post-support structure.
+Generally used for more complex or commercial structures. |

-This is the first board placed on the bottom of the building, running along the perimeter, usually in contact with or just above the ground.
+Skirt Board | The first board placed on the bottom of the building, running along the perimeter, usually in contact with or just above the ground. |

-Horizontal boards that are attached to the poles and serve as additional wall support.
-Girts are crucial for attaching wall panels securely.
+Girt | Horizontal boards attached to the poles that serve as additional wall support.
+Crucial for attaching wall panels securely. |

-These are horizontal supports that are laid across the trusses to support the roofing material.
-Purlins distribute the load of the roof and help stabilize the structure.
+Purlin | Horizontal supports laid across the trusses to support the roofing material.
+Distribute the load of the roof and help stabilize the structure. |

 Types of Pole Buildings